TL;DR — drop-in `docker-compose.yml`

 ```

-One thing to watch out for: Squid doesn't allow overlapping entries.
-If you add `.anthropic.com` (with the leading dot, which covers all subdomains), don't also add `api.anthropic.com`.
+Gotcha: Squid doesn't allow overlapping entries.
+If you add `.anthropic.com` (leading dot covers all subdomains), don't also add `api.anthropic.com`.
 Squid will refuse to start.

 ```yaml